 The device your are using.
-The choice of device controls the availability of a number of other options, and will automatically determine the default linker configuration file and C-SPY® device description file.
-For information about how to override the default files, see the C-SPY® Debugging Guide for 8051.
+The choice of device will automatically determine the default linker configuration file and C-SPY® device description file.
+For information about how to override the default files, see the C-SPY® Debugging Guide for 78K.